z3orc/ender-cli-sh/README.md

 This will backup your server every hour, which might use a lot of disk space.

-***However, this solution will not make your server data 100-percent secure, it this make your files just a little bit more secure.***
+***However, this solution will not make your server data 100-percent secure, this makes your files just a little bit more secure.***

+---

 ### Change versions